beatmeeasy-debug/Universal-Intel-Chipset-Updater/Intel_Chipset_Drivers_Latest.md

 ---

-**Note on package versions:** Intel occasionally releases driver packages in two variants: consumer and server.
-Each variant may provide drivers for different devices.
+**Note on package versions:** Intel occasionally releases INFs packages in two variants: consumer and server.
+Each variant may provide INF files for different devices.
 In this list, we denote the server variant with the `(S)` suffix to distinguish it from the consumer version.

-Drivers marked with `*` indicate that no date was embedded in the driver, so the system automatically assigned the default minimal date — 18/07/1968.
-An approximate release date is provided based on the certificate timestamp found in the driver installer.
+INFs marked with `*` indicate that no date was embedded in the INFs, so the system automatically assigned the default minimal date — 18/07/1968.
+An approximate release date is provided based on the certificate timestamp found in the Intel Chipset Device Software installer.

 **Source:** [Intel Chipset Driver Updater](https://github.com/FirstEver-eu/Intel-Chipset-Updater/blob/main/Intel_Chipsets_Drivers_Latest.md) / **Project by:** [Marcin Grygiel](https://www.linkedin.com/in/marcin-grygiel/) / **Last Update:** 2025-11-12